octo-technology/OpenTezos/docs/michelson/instructions.md

 #### MEM

 The `MEM` instruction checks for the presence of a binding for a key in a map.
-//todo: checks for the presence of a binder or checks for the presence of binding?
-Can there be more than one?

 It takes a key as the parameter and returns a boolean on top of the stack.

 ```js